Skip to main content

 Philippians 4:4-9 (The Central Passage)

 4 Rejoice in the Lord always.
-Again, I will say rejoice.
+Again I will say, Rejoice!
 5 Let your kind spirit be known to all men.
 The Lord is near.
-6 Be anxious about nothing, but in everything by prayer and by petition with thanksgivings, let your requests be made known to God.
-7 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.
+6 Be anxious about nothing, but in everything by prayer and by petition with thanksgivings, let your requests be made known to God; 7 and the peace of God which surpasses all understanding will guard your hearts and your minds in Christ Jesus.

 Isaiah